BaseSecrete/active_hashcash/README.md

 ## Testing

 Browser tests submit the real form, so they have to compute a real stamp.
-At the default 16 bits this adds noticeable time to every submission and slows down your suite.
+At the default complexity this adds noticeable time to every submission and slows down your suite.
 Drop the complexity in the test environment so it finishes almost instantly:

 ```ruby
 # spec/rails_helper.rb (RSpec) or test/test_helper.rb (Minitest)